Kerem Demirbay

-Kerem Demirbay (born 3 July 1993) is a German professional footballer who plays as a midfielder for Bundesliga club Bayer Leverkusen.
-A former youth international for Turkey, Demirbay switched to represent Germany.
+Kerem Demirbay (born 3 July 1993) is a German professional footballer who plays as a midfielder for Süper Lig club Eyüpspor.
+He is nicknamed "Dayı" ("Uncle" in English) due to his resemblance of a popular Turkish TV show fictional character.
+A former youth international for Turkey, Demirbay switched allegiances to represent Germany at senior level.

 Early life and career

 Demirbay was born in Herten, North Rhine-Westphalia.
 He began playing club football with FC Schalke 04 in 1999.
 After several years with the club, he continued his training with Borussia Dortmund and SG Wattenscheid 09.

 Club career

 Borussia Dortmund

 After spending a year in their youth setup, Demirbay was promoted to Borussia Dortmund II playing in third tier 3.
 Liga.
 On 21 July 2012, the first matchday of the 2012–13 season, he came to his debut in professional football in an away game against VfL Osnabrück, replacing Konstantin Fring from the bench.
 He scored in the 1–2 home defeat against 1.
 FC Saarbrücken.

 Hamburger SV

 In the 2013–14 winter break, he agreed to join Hamburger SV on a free transfer in July 2014.
 After injury issues and several caps for their second team in fourth tier Regionalliga, he made his Bundesliga debut in the 1–3 home defeat by VfL Wolfsburg on 19 April 2014.